haxsaw/hikaru/docs/hikaru-document.rst

 Method responses and the Response object
 ----------------------------------------

-Every method returns a Hikaru ``Response`` object, which wraps up the response code, any text message, and any returned objects.
-The underlying Kubernetes Python client can also return a 'thread' object in case the method is invoked to be performed asynchronously, which Hikaru will support in a later release.
+Every method returns a Hikaru :ref:`Response<Response doc>` object, which wraps up the response code, any text message, and any returned objects.
+If the call was made non-blocking, then the Reponse object serves as a proxy for the underlying thread-like object which is responsible for completing the call.
+By calling ``get()`` on the Response object, the caller will block until the call completes, at which time a three-tuple will be returned that contains the returned object, code, and headers from the response.

-An example of how to use these objects and their methods when interacting with Kubernetes is shown in the section Using Hikaur with Kubernetes.
+An example of how to use these objects and their methods when interacting with Kubernetes is shown in the section :ref:`Using Hikaru with Kubernetes<Using Hikaru with Kubernetes>`.